Skin Tight (novel): Plot summary

 Returning to Miami, Mick delivers the video to Al before surviving another murder attempt, this time by a pair of corrupt detectives hired by a crooked county commissioner tied to Rudy.
 Yet again, Mick outfoxes them and lures them into a fatal booby trap.
 Mick turns up the heat on Rudy by recruiting his brother-in-law, a personal injury lawyer named Kipper Garth, to sue him yet again for malpractice.
 He then confronts George, who tries to kill Mick and is shot dead by Al. Chemo and Maggie kidnap Christina, holding her hostage in exchange for Mick's copy of the video.

-Reynaldo tries to break the Barletta case himself by scheduling a nose job and abdominoplasty with Rudy, planning to conduct an ambush interview once the nose job is done.
+Reynaldo tries to crack the case himself by scheduling a nose job and abdominoplasty with Rudy, planning to conduct an ambush interview once the operation is done.
 The scheme fails when Rudy conducts the abdominoplasty first and puts Reynaldo under general anesthesia.
-When Reynaldo's cameraman bursts into the operating room to start the interview, Rudy panics and accidentally stabs Reynaldo through the heart with a liposuction cannula.
-With George dead and no option left but to flee the country, Rudy returns home to find his girlfriend, Hollywood actress Heather Chappell, has been kidnapped by Mick.
+When a cameraman bursts into the operating room to start the interview, Rudy panics and accidentally stabs Reynaldo through the heart with a liposuction cannula.
+With George dead and no option left but to flee the country, Rudy returns home to find that his girlfriend, actress Heather Chappell, has been kidnapped by Mick.
 Realizing they will never get paid until Mick is no longer a threat to Rudy, Chemo and Maggie join him to confront Mick at his house, taking Christina with them.

 During the confrontation, Mick knocks out Chemo and Rudy, and sends Christina, Maggie and Heather back to the mainland.
-Mick then attempts to "jog" Rudy's memory of Victoria's death by "recreating" the circumstances of the botched nose job, with Rudy as the "patient."
-Scared, Rudy admits he accidentally killed Victoria, then got George to get rid of the body.
+Mick then attempts to "jog" Rudy's memory of Barletta's death by "recreating" the circumstances of the botched nose job, with Rudy as the "patient."
+Scared, Rudy admits he accidentally killed Barletta, then got George to get rid of the body.
 He also confesses to hiring Chemo to kill Mick; Chemo is so alarmed at Mick learning his motive for taking the job that he kills Rudy.
-Mick ties up Chemo, calls the police, and swims away.
-Al arrives, and Chemo is arrested.
+Mick ties up Chemo, calls the police and swims away.
+Al arrives and Chemo is arrested.

-Chemo is convicted of murdering Chloe and Rudy, and is sentenced to 17 years in prison.
-Maggie is convicted of perjury and obstruction of justice, and is killed in a riot at the Dade County Stockade.
+Chemo is convicted of murdering Chloe and Rudy and is sentenced to 17 years in prison.
+Maggie is convicted of perjury and obstruction of justice and is killed in a riot at the Dade County Stockade.
 Reynaldo's body is sent to a medical school on Guadeloupe to serve as a clinical teaching aid, while In Your Face! is cancelled following his disappearance.
-Victoria's parents receive a suitcase full of money, supposedly a gift from Rudy's estate.
+Barletta's parents receive a suitcase full of money, supposedly a gift from Rudy's estate.
 Christina takes a newspaper job in Miami and purchases a second-hand fishing boat.